Multex/rugivid/CONTRIBUTING.md

 - Be respectful, clear, and collaborative.
 - Keep the focus on quality and simplicity of the project.

-Thank you for helping improve Rugivid!
+Thank you for helping improve Amia!